COVID-19: Special Visiting Policy

 - Learn more about how to wear a mask.

 - Two caregivers are permitted for pediatric inpatients.
 During your child’s stay, caregivers will be screened twice daily for signs of illness.
+In some cases, one caregiver may be allowed to stay overnight.
+Please check with your child's nurse.

 - One caregiver is permitted for pediatric Emergency Department patients.

 - Two caregivers per patient will be allowed for the duration of surgery.
+If your child will be admitted after surgery, please follow guidance for "Inpatient" visitors above.

 Outpatient Clinic and Testing Visits